ictunion/main-website-public/content/events/2023-call-for-support-transparency.en.md

 ---
+title: Petition for Transparency of Pay
+slug: open-call-for-supporting-our-petition-on-transparency-of-pay
-title: Open call for supporting our petition on transparency of pay
+subtitle: Open call for support of our petition for transparency of pay
-subtitle: Petition
 publishDate: 2023-07-31
 startDate: 2023-08-01T00:00:00.000Z
 date: 2023-12-31T00:00:00.000Z